Virtually Tour This Historic Room

 As part of these responsibilities, the Treasurer serves as a consultant to the Governor, the Speaker of the Assembly, and the Senate President pro Tempore, reporting on the condition of the budget.
-He or she also proposes bills to the Legislature that help finance California’s public institutions and stimulate the economy.
+They also propose bills to the Legislature to help finance California’s public institutions and stimulate the economy.
 The Treasurer, however, does not decide how money will be spent.
 That is the Legislature’s role.

 The Treasurer is elected by popular vote for a maximum of two four-year terms.
 Should the office of Governor be vacated, the Treasurer is fifth in line to succeed to the office.